What is Cometriq?

 Call your doctor at once if you have:

-pain, tenderness, redness, swelling, blistering, or peeling skin on the palms of your hands or the soles of your feet;
+pain, blisters, bleeding, or severe rash in the palms of your hands or the soles of your feet;

 a light-headed feeling, like you might pass out;

-signs of a stroke - sudden numbness or weakness (especially on one side of the body), sudden severe headache, slurred speech, problems with vision or balance; or
+signs of a stroke or blood clot - sudden numbness or weakness on one side of your body, problems with vision or balance, trouble speaking or understanding what is said to you, chest pain, trouble breathing, swelling or pain in an arm or leg.

 Your future doses of Cometriq may be delayed or permanently discontinued if you have certain side effects.